Chem. J. Chinese Universities ›› 2025, Vol. 46 ›› Issue (7): 20250024.doi: 10.7503/cjcu20250024

 • Supported by:

-Supported by the Project on Enhancement of Basic Research Ability of Young and Middle-aged Teachers in Guangxi Universities and Colleges, China(Nos.
-2024KY0808, 2022KY0796)
+the Project on Enhancement of Basic Research Ability of Young and Middle-aged Teachers in Guangxi Universities and Colleges, China(2024KY0808)

 Key words: Lithium metal battery, Fluorosiloxane solvent, Electrochemical performance, Cycling stability